 Precision Nutrition Level 1, Certificate in Exercise Nutrition

 How I found my passion:

 In my youth, sports are where I excelled.
 I was a good student, but didn’t ever see myself sitting at a desk for the rest of my life.
 Sports taught me about having fun and working hard.
 I was never the best player making headlines in the local paper but I held my own.
-When I experienced getting cut for the first and only time, freshman year from the basketball team, I was devastated.
+When I experienced getting cut from a team for the first time, freshman year from the basketball team, I was devastated.
 I eventually got over that and found something I was even better at, the weight room.

 At first, I was intimidated.
 There were older kids in there that were bigger, faster, and stronger than me, and I didn’t know how to do all the exercises.
 With the guidance from the strength and conditioning coach, I got more and more comfortable and really found something I enjoyed.
 I loved how making progress made me feel.
 My time in the weight room is where I became more confident in myself and an even better athlete for the sports I loved the most, football and lacrosse.

 If I’m being honest, I wasn’t that good at football, but lacrosse is where my combination of skills was really able to shine.
 As I spent more time in the weight room, I started to compete in power lifting and Olympic lifting, and even was a state champion Olympic weightlifter for my weight class.
-My strength gained in the weight room helped me earn honors as a Missouri All-Star lacrosse player my senior year.
+My strength that I gained from the weight room helped me earn honors as a Missouri All-Star lacrosse player my senior year.
 Then I took my lacrosse game with me to Kansas State and played 4 years there.
 I don’t know where I would be today if I hadn’t been introduced to the weight room, it changed my life!

 I have been married since 2012 to my wife, Kelly.
 In my free time, I am an avid mountain biker, play golf, and enjoy hiking with our dog.